equinor/ecalc/docs/docs/about/references/keywords/CABLE_LOSS.md

 ## Description

 Fraction, describing power loss from shore.
 Used to calculate actual power supply onshore.
+Relevant only for generatorsets of [CATEGORY](/about/references/keywords/CATEGORY.md) `POWER-FROM-SHORE`.

 ## Format